A gaming PC needs regular maintenance. This is a truth that many people learn the hard way. Why?

 Something else that’s worth noting is that most graphics cards today come with some sort of smart fan technology.
 Essentially, the fans will automatically stop spinning when the card is idle and will remain that way until the temperature passes a certain threshold, usually around 30-40 degrees Celsius.

 The reason why AIB graphics card manufacturers implement this technology is that it reduces power consumption and noise generation when the card isn’t under load, so if it appears that your card is unusually hot while idling, there’s no reason to be concerned.

 How To Keep Track of CPU/GPU Temperature

-Thanks to the numerous sensors built into CPUs, GPUs, and motherboards, you can see exactly how hot each component is running.
-But what software do you use to see these values?
+Thanks to numerous sensors built into CPUs, GPUs, and motherboards, you can see exactly at what temperature each component is running.
+But what software can you use to check these values?

 The CPU/GPU Utilities

 The best way to monitor CPU and GPU temperatures is with the help of the utilities that come bundled with them.

 For CPUs, these are the Intel Extreme Tuning Utility and the Ryzen Master Utility.
 As for GPUs, the AMD Control Center allows you to monitor the GPU temperature, though the Nvidia Control Panel sadly doesn’t have this feature.